 Check your body for ticks after being outdoors

-Upon return, check all clothing and equipment, and perform a full body check.
+Upon return, check all clothing and equipment, perform a full body check.
 Inspect inaccessible parts of the body where the skin is very thin, such as the back of the knee, groin, armpits, behind the ears, as well as on the neck and in the hair.
 Take a shower after doing a body check.

 If you find a tick that has already bitten you, remove it immediately.
 Use fine-tipped tweezers or a tick removal tool and make sure you don’t squash the tick’s body.

-Check your clothing and Wash your Clothing
+Check your clothing and Wash Clothing

 Wash all the clothes that you were wearing at over 130 degrees F immediately after taking them off and then put them in the dryer and tumble them for 60 minutes.
 A proper wash should kill any ticks that were hiding in them.